 - ●Revisions to legal and regulatory systems in Asian countries

 - ●Cost increases due to stricter food quality control in Asia

 - ●Pressure on earnings from businesses and trading due to drastic fluctuations in foreign exchange rates

 - ●Increase in risks related to human rights and environmental issues due to expansion of manufacturing businesses

 - ●Shrinkage of market associated with population decline in Japan

 In February 2018, we established the marketing company Meat-One, together with multiple companies involved in raw meat procurement and sales, meat processing, and distribution.
-Meat-One combines the expertise and functions of the participating companies, allowing the companies to make use of each other‘s procurement, production, and sales networks to provide safe, reliable, and delicious processed meat products at competitive prices to consumers in Japan and overseas.
+Meat-One combines the expertise and functions of the participating companies, allowing them to make use of each other’s procurement, production, and sales networks to provide safe, reliable, and delicious processed meat products at competitive prices to consumers in Japan and overseas.

 ■Domestic Real Estate and J-REIT Businesses